ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 at capacity, the earliest (oldest) event will be dropped to make room for the new event.

-This can be usefull to buffer events for future observers, like when a network request finishes before anything is ready to handle the result.
+This can be useful to buffer events for future observers, like when a network request finishes before anything is ready to handle the result.

 ## Observers